marriage and family therapy training program

 MFT graduates are eligible for associate membership in AAMFT and secure employment in various settings which include community mental health facilities, youth service agencies, and hospital out-patient clinics as well as domestic violence programs, private practice, substance abuse programs, and youth service programs.
 The student population contains individuals from diverse ethnic and cultural groups from all regions of the United States with a majority of the students from Connecticut.
 In addition, each year there are a small number of international students.

 Southern Connecticut State University’s MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 COAMFTE accreditation is the seal of credibility, rigor and quality within MFT training programs.
 COAMFTE requires that all accredited programs post student achievement statistics.
-Our program’s achievement statistics may be found here.
+Our program’s most recent achievement statistics may be found here.

 Phone: (203) 392-6414